ansible/ansible/docsite/rst/glossary.rst

     Resource Model
         Ansible modules work in terms of resources.
-For instance, the :ref:`file` module will select a particular file and ensure that the attributes of that resource match a particular model.
+For instance, the :ref:`file module <file>` will select a particular file and ensure that the attributes of that resource match a particular model.
 As an example, we might wish to change the owner of :file:`/etc/motd` to ``root`` if it is not already set to ``root``, or set its mode to ``0644`` if it is not already set to ``0644``.
-The resource models are :term:`idempotent` meaning change commands are not run unless needed, and Ansible will bring the system back to a desired state regardless of the actual state -- rather than you having to tell it how to get to the state.
+The resource models are :term:`idempotent <idempotency>` meaning change commands are not run unless needed, and Ansible will bring the system back to a desired state regardless of the actual state -- rather than you having to tell it how to get to the state.

     Roles
         Roles are units of organization in Ansible.
 Assigning a role to